neff-jordan/Weight-Tracking-Application/README.md

 5) need to style the pages with more swing or html/css

 6) figure out how to make downloadable from Github.

+think about using bmi with break calipers AND adding a calorie counter